seikan/homebridge-mi-air-purifier/README.md

    ​

-3. Restart Homebridge, and your Mi air purifier will be discovered automatically.
+8. Restart Homebridge, and your Mi air purifier will be added to Home app.